B1030 DODGE Code - Evaporator Temperature Sensor Circuit Short To Ground

 - Faulty A/C Heater Module

-Labor: 1.0The cost of diagnosing the B1030 DODGE code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B1030 DODGE code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.